Four tips on how to get more from your money

 1. Learn to budget

 Tracking exactly where you’re spending will help you identify key areas you can save in.
-You could spot unused subscriptions that you’d forgotten about or realise just how much you’re spending every week on takeaway
+You could spot unused subscriptions that you’d forgotten about or realise just how much you’re spending every week on takeaway coffees.

 As a loyal customer who’s threatening to leave, you also have a certain amount of negotiating power.
 If you’d prefer to stick with the same providers, call up and go through the process of cancelling – you may be offered a discount to encourage you to stay.